Have you tried 'slow cleaning'? Experts swear by this technique to reduce housework fatigue and prevent chore procrastination

 Productivity tools can force you to slow down, allowing for breaks to prevent overwhelm, rather than only taking a break once you start to feel stressed.

-Whether you are looking to spring clean your house in one day or are spreading a series of tasks over a few weeks, using something like the Pomodoro timer can ensure that you take frequent breaks to avoid wearing yourself out.
+Whether you are looking to spring clean your house in one day or are spreading a series of tasks over a few weeks, using something like the Pomodoro technique for spring cleaning can ensure that you take frequent breaks to avoid wearing yourself out.

 Dela Gomasi, Managing Director at MaidForYou explains, ‘The biggest hack I can recommend is using a Pomodoro timer, cleaning in 25-minute blocks.
 Set the timer and clean; don't do anything else.